DeadBoyPiotrek/lett-him-cook/README.md

 ## Authentication/User Profile

 - Authenticate users and store their data in database ✅
-- Users can delete account 🔜
+- Users can delete account ✅
-- Users can delete all their data
+- Users can delete all their data ✅
 - Users can change language
-- Users can use voice-to-text (default browser behavior)
+- Users can use voice-to-text

 ## Mistakes and How to Improve

 - Identify common mistakes
 - Develop a plan to address and correct mistakes

 ## Technologies

 - NextAuth
 - OpenAI API
 - Next.js
 - Supabase
 - ChakraUI